 When using RestockAMZ and Purchasing together, it is important to understand the difference between their recommendations and functionalities.

 The Purchasing section will be your go-to for reordering recommendations to your local inventory from your suppliers.
-The recommendations shown in Purchasing are based on your supplier-to-local lead times and order intervals.
-Purchasing will take into account the full picture of your inventory including your open POs, current warehouse inventory, and all Amazon inventory to provide your reorder recommendations using our forecast models and daily sales rate calculations.
+The recommendations shown in Purchasing are based on your supplier-to-local lead times, order intervals, and additional inventory (safety stock).
+Purchasing will take into account the full picture of your inventory, including your open POs, current warehouse inventory, and all Amazon inventory, to provide your reorder recommendations using our forecast models and daily sales rate calculations.
+If you ship directly from your supplier to Amazon, it is recommended to use RestockAMZ for your recommendations.

 Daily Sales Rate Settings